About Steve

 pilotsthatwentnowherelogo2.png

-In 2017, filmmaker David Berez and wildlife biologist Tom Goettel and I set out to shoot a full length documentary on the wild islands of Maine’s National Wildlife Refuge.
-We shot a pilot, put together a prospectus, before the project got stalled.
-We’re proud of this pilot and maybe someday we’ll get to do the film.
+In 2017, filmmaker David Berez and wildlife biologist Tom Goettel and Steve set out to shoot a full length documentary on the wild islands of Maine’s National Wildlife Refuge.
+They shot a pilot and put together a prospectus before the project got stalled.
+Maybe someday they’ll get to do the film.

 mains wild islands.png